abhayKashyap03/MyProjects/pneumonia_detection/README.md

 <br />
 Parameters : 1,119,554 <br />
 Accuracy : ~83% <br />
-Model file is included, accuracy can be improved. <br />
+Model file is included, accuracy can be improved. (model.h5 is better than model2.h5 - better accuracy, lesser loss) <br />

 <br />
 Code can be run as GUI or CLI.